asorbini/rticonnextdds-ros2-adapter/README.md

 `-DBUILD_EXAMPLES=ON`.

 You can find all examples in the installation directory under `bin/`.
-In order to run them, you will have to run `install/lib` to your shared library path, e.g. on Linux, assuming you used `-DCMAKE_INSTALL_PREFIX=install`:
+In order to run them, you will have to add `install/lib` to your shared library path, e.g. on Linux (assuming that you used `-DCMAKE_INSTALL_PREFIX=install` when configuring the project):

 ```sh
 export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:install/lib"